Writers gravitate to that emotional irritant deep within them and use a story to help work through solving their own personal problems.

 Dramatica was the first theory of story to identify four distinct, yet interwoven, Throughlines within a complete narrative:

 These are not separate storylines.
-The Main Character exists within the Overall Story.
-So does the Influence Character.
+The Main Character exists within the Objective Story.
+So does the Obstacle Character.
 But their subjective points-of-view rest within their individual Throughlines.
 This is key because these Throughlines are actually points-of-views on conflict themselves:

 In addition to seeing Throughlines as these distinct points-of-view, Dramatica identifies four areas where conflict is found: